 If you have a brain injury and someone has directed you to this page, then it will have been because they want to help you to gain a greater understanding of what has happened to your brain.
 If you are struggling to recognise how any of this relates to you, then you may need further help from a neuropsychologist.

 Psychological denial is a different problem to lack of self-awareness.
 Your GP will be able to refer you for specialist help, and it may be beneficial to take a family member or friend along with you in case you forget what you need to ask and why.

 Retained knowledge may fill in part of a gap; for example, someone may know they are looking at a bird or a reflection of themselves, but, at the same time, there is no more information.
-The missing information would usually bring a sense of awareness that in turn brings a feeling of familiarity – without it, both fear and curiosity take precedence.
+The missing information would usually bring a sense of awareness that in turn brings a feeling of familiarity – without it, both fear and curiosity replace feelings of true understanding.
 People become driven by totally new impetuses as they relearn everything about the world around them all over again.

 It is episodic memory that establishes a link between who we have been and who we are today.
 With these links erased, people live in a moment that is devoid of historical interaction.

 There is little information about the loss of self-awareness, and often this distinctive impairment is confused with the loss of insight or self-identity that can also occur following a brain injury.

 The experience of loss of self-awareness is entirely different from either of these.
 For those who also experience loss of insight or self-identity at the same time as a loss of self-awareness, the sense of deprivation can be so devastating that it can feel as though you have lost your soul.